Simulations fixed effects

 summarise(

-var_in_bin = mean(var_in_bin, na.rm = TRUE),
+var_temp = mean(var_temp, na.rm = TRUE),

-var_prod = mean(var_prod, na.rm = TRUE)
+var_prod = mean(var_prod, na.rm = TRUE),

 kable(

-col.names = c("Gamma", "Variance Temperature (in bin)", "Variance Produciton"),
+col.names = c("Gamma", "Variance Temperature", "Variance Production", "Variance of u"),

 digits = 2